PriscyC/PriscyC/README.md

-Hi there! 👋 I'm Priscillia Chidi, a Data Analyst 📊
+Hi there! 👋 I'm Priscillia Chidi, a Data Analyst 📊| Data-Driven Problem Solver| An Account Executive

 Welcome to my GitHub profile!
 I am a detail-oriented and data-driven professional, skilled in transforming data into actionable insights.